 Sometimes I do buy the bagged spinach, because it’s so much easier.
 But bunch spinach is better, really.
 It’s a little bit cheaper, but mainly it’s better because fewer people handle it, and so it is less likely to have nasty germs than the bagged spinach is.
 Also, if you get your spinach at the farmer’s market, it’s not going to come in a bag.

 How to make sauteed spinach:

-Use salad tongs to lift and toss the spinach in the frying pan so the top leaves cook and the bottom leaves don't burn.
+Use salad tongs to lift and toss the spinach in the frying pan so the top leaves cook and the bottom leaves don’t burn.
 When the leaves are pretty wilted, in about two minutes, take the pan off the heat.
-Add the juice of half a lemon, and it's done.
+Add the juice of half a lemon, maybe a handful of chopped tarragon, and it’s done.